-- It is crucial that the carbon pulse will be added to a constant background concentration of 389 ppm for comparability (roughly 2010 value). - run 1 (PresCO2_389ppm): An existing run or setup from the EMIC Intercomparison may be used up to a concentration of 389 ppm. - run 3 (PresEmiss100_389ppm): Instead of releasing 100 GtC at the beginning of year 2015, the atmospheric CO2 concentration may be increased at the beginning of year 2015 by 100 GtC/2.123 GtC/ppm = 47.1032 ppm
+- It is crucial that the carbon pulse will be added to a constant background concentration of 389 ppm for comparability (roughly 2010 value). - run 1 (PresCO2_389ppm): An existing run or setup from the CMIP or EMIC Intercomparison projects may be used up to a concentration of 389 ppm. - run 3 (PresEmiss100_389ppm): The atmospheric CO2 concentration should be increased at the beginning of year 2015 by 47.1032 ppm (100 GtC/2.123 GtC/ppm) in all atmospheric grid cells. - non-CO2 forcing agents should be included to the extent possible.
+Non-CO2 forcing should be kept constant at 2010 level after 2010 (or at the year at which 389 ppm CO2 is reached). - land use and land use changes should be included to the extent possible.
+Land use area should be kept constant at 2010 level after 2010. - If CPU time is an issue and if a group is sure that CO2 remains at a constant value with the emissions diagnosed in run #1, run#2 may be skipped.
+This may only apply to ESMs and it is strongly recommended to perform run #2 to avoid problems with model drift.